-With a stage career based out of New York for three decades, Rebecca recently starred as Madame Giry in the 25th anniversary world tour of THE PHANTOM OF THE OPERA, and stood by last season for Broadway legend Betty Buckley in GREY GARDENS at the Ahmanson Theatre in LA.
+With a stage career based out of New York for four decades, Rebecca recently starred as Madame Giry in the 25th anniversary world tour of THE PHANTOM OF THE OPERA, and stood by for Broadway legend Betty Buckley in GREY GARDENS at the Ahmanson Theatre in LA.
 Rebecca created the role of Madame Giry in the $35 million production of PHANTOM - THE LAS VEGAS SPECTACULAR, under the direction of Harold Prince.
 Her acclaimed performances at the Venetian Hotel and Casino continued for over two years.
 A review in the Las Vegas Review Journal noted: “There's lots of talent on display at 'Phantom -- The Las Vegas Spectacular,' but the person I can never stop watching is Rebecca Spencer”.
 The role returned Rebecca to the haunts of the Paris Opera House, fifteen years after her debut as Carlotta, performed in German for six months at the Neue Flora Theatre in Mr. Prince’s Hamburg, Germany Company.

 Rebecca holds a Bachelor of Music Degree from Ithaca College with an emphasis on classical vocal performance.
 Sought after as a Teaching Artist, her Master Classes have been taught at Southern Methodist University, Ithaca College, and the Governor’s School For The Arts in Norfolk, VA, among others.
-She was the assistant director to NY Director, Richard Sabellico, for Leonard Bernstein’s Wonderful Town, and recently was the Creative Consultant for a concert at the Moore Theatre in Seattle featuring collaboration between the Broadway Bound Children’s Theatre and the Seattle Youth Symphony Orchestra.
+She was the assistant director to NY Director, Richard Sabellico, for Leonard Bernstein’s Wonderful Town, and was the Creative Consultant for a concert at the Moore Theatre in Seattle featuring collaboration between the Broadway Bound Children’s Theatre and the Seattle Youth Symphony Orchestra.

 Rebecca chooses to utilize a diverse repertoire derived from the leading composers and lyricists of Broadway, the American Art Song and the American Songbook.
 While in performance, she continues to participate, whenever possible, in education outreach and talk backs.